bleaktwig/yuadrem-wiki/docs/index.md

 for wrecking ships during the golden age.
 * The warm Teal Ocean to the north-west, home to a varied marine life.
-* The Burnt Ocean to the east, both devoid of life and impossible to sail since the landing of Cabb Goem-Rlamesh.
+* The Burnt Ocean to the east, both devoid of life and impossible to sail since the landing of Cabb Goem-Rlamesh<!-- TODO.
+Link. -->.
 * The Southern Ocean to the south, the least explored of the four.

 --------------------------------------------------------------------------------